PXVI/std_module/README.md

 #### Note :
-All the modules here are designed in structural format of the RTL code.
-It is very unlikely that you will find any behavioural code in here.
-If there are any, I will update the list here so that it is easier to keep track of.
+All the modules here are designed in behavioural format of the RTL code.
+It is very unlikely that you will find any hardcore structural code in here.
+If there are any, I will make sure to mention it in the list here, so its easier to keep track of.